Key Takeaway

 What's the difference between embossed and hand-tooled leather?

-Embossing uses a heated press to stamp a pattern into the leather all at once.
-It's fast but shallow — the design fades as the leather stretches over time.
-Hand-tooling cuts each line individually with a swivel knife and adds depth with beveling tools.
-It takes hours but produces three-dimensional detail that gets sharper with age as the leather develops patina.
+Embossing uses a heated press to stamp a pattern into the leather all at once — fast but shallow, and the design fades as the leather stretches over time.
+Hand-tooling cuts each line by hand and shapes it with specialized tools for real depth.
+It takes hours, but the three-dimensional detail gets sharper with age as the leather develops patina.

 How durable is stingray leather compared to cowhide?